mofosyne/arduino-gameboy-printer-emulator/README.md

 * @imwestm : West McGowan for submitting a handy picture of how to wire this project up as well as feedback to improve the instructions in this readme.

 * Raphaël BOICHOT : For assistance with capturing gameboy communications and timing for support with gameboy printer fast mode and compression.
 Assisting in the support of more games.
 Also contributed a matlab/octave decoder implementation.

+* @crizzlycruz (@23kpixels) : For adding support to js decoder for zero margin multi prints